 You made it!

-If you wish, try to make another paper flower.
-You will be an expert in no time.
+Try to make another crepe paper flower, you will be an expert in no time.
 For variety, you can try different color crepe paper rolls.
 You can also paint the spun cotton balls.
-You can even cheat a little and buy pre-cut fabric petals at the craft store.

 I hope you enjoyed this tutorial and found some inspiration for your next projects.
 As usual, do not hesitate to get in touch if you have any questions.